 - Architect and implement CI system for embedded targets as well as Hardware In The Loop (HITL)

 You should be able to work independently and determine the most fruitful direction to move in, while being an efficient communicator, avid documenter, and integrated team member.

 You should be able to describe your contributions to previous personal, academic, open source and/or professional projects that you are most proud of.

-We are located in Mountain View and Palo Alto, near Shoreline Lake and its surrounding walking/jogging trails.
+We are located in Palo Alto and Hollister, with great access to nice outdoor spaces as well as to airports at both locations.
 We offer a comprehensive benefits package including medical, dental, vision and life insurance (company pays 100% of employee premium), unlimited PTO days, 10 company holidays, a 401(k) plan with 50% company matching (no vesting period), commuter assistance, and education assistance.
 And on top of all that, we also offer a variety of perks such as free catered lunches and snacks, flight lessons, happy hours and many more.

 Kitty Hawk provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, Kitty Hawk abides by applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.